- 1 Overview of canola growth stages

 |30||stem elongation (bolting) begins|

 |31||stem 10% of final length|

 |37||stem 70% of final length|

 |39||maximum stem length|

-Stem elongation (GS 30) overlaps leaf development and normally occurs earlier than growth stage (GS 19).
+Stem elongation (GS 30) overlaps leaf development and normally occurs before the vegetative rosette has stopped growing (GS 19).
 At or just prior to stem elongation, flower and branch initiation begins.
 Maximum stem length (GS 39) overlaps flower development and is reached at peak flowering (GS 65).
 As stems elongate, roots continue to grow deeper.
-The vegetative stages, or days from seeding to first flower, can range from 40 to 60 days, depending on date of seeding and growing conditions.
+The amount of time spent in the vegetative stage, or days from seeding to first flower, can range from 40 to 60 days, depending on the date of seeding, cultivar, and growing conditions.

-Canola plants vary in height, but 75 to 175 centimetres (30 to 70 inches) is average.
-Stem diameter and height are influenced by seeding date, moisture, A variety is a variant of a species that evolved in nature without the intervention of humans, e.g. Brassica oleracea variety (in short form, var.) botrytis (cauliflower), var. capitata (cabbage), var. italica (broccoli), etc., soil fertility and plant population.
-Plants in low-density crops have thicker stems and are more resistant to lodging.
-Plants in high-density crops are thinner and more prone to lodging.
-Lodging aggravates the problem of uneven pod maturity and creates an ideal microenvironment for the spread of diseases such as sclerotinia and alternaria.
-Disease infection reduces the photosynthetic capacity of the stems and pods, reducing yields.
+Canola plants vary in height, but average between 75 to 175 centimetres (30 to 70 inches).
+Stem diameter and height are influenced by seeding date, moisture, cultivar, soil fertility status and plant population.
+Plants in low-density stands will have thicker stems and are more tolerant to lodging.
+Plants in high-density stands are thinner and more prone to lodging.
+A lodged stand leads to uneven pod maturity, creates an optimal microenvironment for disease development (such as sclerotinia and alternaria), and can be challenging to swath or harvest.

 This growth stage (GS 40-49) is not important for canola management but applies in the development of harvestable vegetative plant parts such as broccoli or cauliflower.